flooji/IOTA-SC-tracking/README.md

 **Installation**

-You can download this repo to run ```npm install``` to install all dependencies automatically.
+You can download this repo and run ```npm install``` to install all dependencies automatically.
 All dependencies are visible in the package.json file.

-Add a .env file with the following content:
+Add a [.env file](https://stackabuse.com/managing-environment-variables-in-node-js-with-dotenv/) with the following content:
 ```
 VUE_APP_REMOTEIT_DEVELOPER_KEY=[your remoteit developer key]
 VUE_APP_REMOTEIT_USERNAME=[your remoteit username]